 The lack of a student intent tracking system severely limits the ability to measure the College's effectiveness at the program and institutional levels.
-The state of Illinois has discussed moving to an outcomes based funding system, which would require Harper to document that learners are meeting their intent.
-The Higher Learning Commission (NCA) requires the College to "integrate into assessment of student learning the data reported for the purposes of external accountability (graduation rates, passage rates on licensing exams, placement rates and transfer rates)."
-It is difficult to assess student learning without a connection between individual learners and an identified program's outcomes.
+The State of Illinois has discussed moving to an outcomes based funding system, which would require Harper to document that learners are meeting their intent.
+The Higher Learning Commission (HLC) requires the College to "integrate into assessment of student learning the data reported for the purposes of external accountability (graduation rates, passage rates on licensing exams, placement rates and transfer rates)."
+Student learning is difficult to assess without a connection between individual learners and an identified program's outcomes.
 The College currently utilizes the major area of study data but it is widely agreed that this data is unreliable for learner and program assessment.
+The new Enterprise Resource Planning system will address this issue.